ZengxiZhang/HUPE/README.md

 python test.py
 ```
 ## Contact
-If you find our work useful in your research, please cite our journal or conference version:
+If you find our work useful in your research, please cite our paper:
 ```
 @article{zhang2025hupe,
   title={HUPE: Heuristic Underwater Perceptual Enhancement with Semantic Collaborative Learning},